tetedacier/node-typeCheck/README.md

 }
 ```

-Executing  `myFunction(mySpecialConstructor);` `myFunction` would return a 'factorised' version of the argument provided.
+Executing  `myFunction(mySpecialConstructor);` would return a 'factorised' version of the argument provided.